Free Notebook Usage

 Resource Limitations

-Storage Limitations: Workspace maximum 10GB, temporary storage maximum 2GB, single file cannot exceed 100MB, maximum 10 Notebooks can be created.
+Storage Limitations: Workspace up to 50GB, temporary storage up to 2GB, single file cannot exceed 100MB, maximum 10 Notebooks can be created.

 Functional Limitations